kalekundert/wellmap/docs/basic_usage_with_r.rst

 Note that in order to use the :prog:`wellmap` command-line program described in the `basic_usage` tutorial, you must install :mod:`wellmap` using *pip* as shown in said tutorial.
 Installing *wellmapr* alone will not install this program.
-However, it is still possible to visualize layouts directly from R:
+However, it is possible to visualize layouts directly from R without separately installing :mod:`wellmap`:

 .. code-block:: r